autowarefoundation/autoware_tools/control_data_collecting_tool/README.md

     <img src="resource/data_collection_status.png" width="480">

-    For the speed-acceleration heatmap, speed-steering angle heatmap, and speed-steer rate heatmap, the collection range can be specified by the masks located in the folder `config/masks/$(MASK_NAME)` where `MASK_NAME` is a parameter specifying mask name.
+    For the speed-acceleration heatmap, speed-steering angle heatmap, and speed-steer rate heatmap, the collection range can be specified by the masks located in the folder `config/masks/MASK_NAME` where `MASK_NAME` is a parameter specifying mask name (Please also see `config/common_param.yaml`).
     The specified heatmap cells are designed to change from blue to green once a certain amount of data (`VEL_ACC_THRESHOLD`, `VEL_STEER_THRESHOLD`, `VEL_ABS_STEER_RATE_THRESHOLD` ) is collected.
 It is recommended to collect data until as many cells as possible turn green.

 8. If you want to stop data collecting automatic driving, run the following command